plinss/acmebot/README.md

 a file will be created in /etc/ssl/private, named &lt;filename&gt;.param, containing the Diffie-Hellman parameters and elliptical curve paramaters.

+This file will not be created if the 'param' directory is set to 'null'.

 ### Hypertext Public Key Pin (HPKP) Files